-Being one of the top-chosen subjects in IIT JAM, Biological Science(BL) & Biotechnology(BT) have their own advantages and disadvantage.
+Being one of the top-chosen subjects in IIT JAM, Biological Science(BL) & Biotechnology(BT) have advantages and disadvantages.

 What are they?
 Let's hear it from an IIT JAM cracker himself.
-Sourik Dey is presently studying M.Sc Biotechnology at IIT Roorkee.
-He bagged 2-digit ranks in IIT JAM exams in both Biological Science(BL) & Biotechnology(BT).
+Sourik Dey is presently studying MSc Biotechnology at IIT Roorkee.
+He bagged 2-digit ranks in IIT JAM exams in Biological Science(BL) & Biotechnology(BT).

 Q: Is it possible to appear for BL and BT both in IIT JAM?

 From 2020, Biological Science was not on the subject list of IIT JAM, so candidates can only apply for Biotechnology subject.
 Here are the session timing and fee details:

 IIT JAM Fee for one test paper - INR 750 for female/reserved category & INR 1500 for UR category candidates.

 IIT JAM Fee for two test papers - INR 1050 for female/reserved category & INR 2100 for UR category candidates.